 Reverse osmosis

-Reverse osmosis uses pressure to push unfiltered water through a semipermeable membrane.
+Reverse osmosis (RO) uses pressure to push unfiltered water through a semipermeable membrane.
 The membrane has small pores that block contaminants, such as copper, but allow clean water to flow through to the other side.
-Reverse osmosis can remove 97-98% of copper from water.
+Reverse osmosis typically removes 97-98% of copper from water.

 Distillation

-Distillation is a water treatment method that mimics how water is purified in nature: through evaporation in the atmosphere.
+Distillation is a water treatment method that mimics how water is purified in nature – through evaporation in the atmosphere.
 Water distillers convert water into steam, eliminating copper and other contaminants because they cannot turn into steam as water can.
-Once the water returns to its liquid form, it is contaminant free.
+Once the water returns to its liquid form, it is free from practically all contamination.

 Ion exchange